"Marred by Gratuitous Foul Language"

 What You Need To Know:

 HAMILTON does a fair job editing the stage program to meet the medium changes of a movie.
 Since HAMILTON is all rap lyrics, viewers will have to stay focused, so they don’t miss a beat, literally.
 Although creative, HAMILTON romanticizes Alexander Hamilton’s life a bit.
 However, it offers a Christian, moral, patriotic worldview overall.
 For example, it extols marriage, church, prayer, hard work, and the founding of America.
-Sadly, though, HAMLTON contains some politically correct elements and too much gratuitous, anachronistic foul language, including strong profanities.
-Ultimately, therefore, MOVIEGUIDE® advises extreme caution.
+Sadly, though, HAMLITON contains some politically correct elements and too much gratuitous, anachronistic foul language, including strong profanities.
+Ultimately, therefore, MOVIEGUIDE® advises extreme caution for HAMILTON.

 HAMILTON, a production of the award-winning Broadway stage musical, filmed in 2016 and released on Disney+, follows a chronological narrative structure of the life and sudden death of Alexander Hamilton, one of the 39 signers of the United States Constitution who became the first Secretary of the Treasury.
 HAMILTON is a patriotic musical, with some positive Christian, moral elements, but it has too much gratuitous foul language and some politically correct moments.